grpc/proposal/A6-client-retries.md

 Neither retry attempts or hedged RPCs block when `token_count` is less than or equal to the threshold.
 Retry attempts are canceled and the failure returned to the client application.
 The hedged request is cancelled, and if there are no other already-sent hedged RPCs the failure is returned to the client application.

 The only RPCs that are counted as failures for the throttling policy are RPCs that fail with a status code that qualifies as a [retryable](#retryable-status-codes) or [non-fatal status code](#hedging-policy), or that receive a pushback response indicating not to retry.
 This avoids conflating server failure with responses to malformed requests (such as the `INVALID_ARGUMENT` status code).

+##### Validation of retryThrottling

+If `retryThrottling` is specified in a service config, the following validation rules apply:
+1. `maxTokens` should be specified and should be a JSON integer value in the range (0, 1000].
+2. `tokenRatio` should be specified and should be a JSON floating point greater than 0.
+Decimal places beyond 3 are ignored. (eg. 0.5466 is treated as 0.546.)

 #### Pushback